pmgraham/adk_example/README.md

 ## This is an example of how to configure an ADK AI Agent for deploying to Cloud Run.

 1. Build the agent and store in the agent directory.
 In this example `greeter_agent` is the agent directory.
+Be sure to rename the `.env_example` file to `.env`.

 2. Make sure all variables in the `.env` file and the `deploy.sh` file are updated with your Google Cloud information.
 Note: `us-central1` is the location in the script but you can update and use any supported Google Cloud region for this example.